ammar0466/SnipeIT-PythonAPI/README.rst

 -----

 -  See Example Scripts included in package for specific calls
--  IMPORTANT : Change from import snipeit to import snipeit-ammar
+-  IMPORTANT : Change from import snipeit to import snipeit_ammar

 API Features
 ------------